Category Archives: Jordanian Royals

 The Engagement

 In the course of her work, Lisa’s path occasionally passed the path of King Hussein.
-On April 6, 1977, Lisa’s father insisted that she accompany him to an audience with King Hussein.
-At the audience, King Hussein asked Lisa if she could come to his home Hashimaya to take a look at some construction problems.
+On April 6, 1977, Lisa’s father insisted she accompany him to an audience with King Hussein.
+At the audience, King Hussein asked Lisa if she could come to his home Hashimaya to look at some construction problems.
 A lunch appointment was made for the next day.
-Little did Lisa know that the next day would be the start of a whirlwind courtship.
+Little did Lisa know that a whirlwind courtship would start.
 In her autobiography, Queen Noor wrote: “Hash, 12:30 reads my diary entry for April 7.
 What it does not say is that I did not get home until 7:30 that evening.”

 One week after that first lunch, King Hussein invited Lisa for a weekend at Aqaba, a seaport popular with tourists, with his children and a group of friends.
 After the weekend, Hussein and Lisa had numerous dinners at his home Hashimaya.
 They watched videos of films, went on motorcycle rides, and Hussein flew her in his helicopter, but most of all they talked and shared their thoughts and feelings.